yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cbasepane-class.md

 ### <a name="parameters"></a>Parametry
  [in] *dwAlignment*
- Strona ramki nadrzędnej, który ma zostać dock okienko, aby.
+ Po stronie nadrzędnej ramki, który chcesz zadokować okienka, aby.

  [in] *lprect —*
- Wymagany rozmiar.
+ Żądany rozmiar.

  [in] *dwDockFlags*
  Ignorowane.